-Lucapa and its partners plan to continue alluvial mining and mine development at Lulo in 2023, while continuing both the kimberlite and alluvial exploration programs.
+It is expected that Lucapa and its partners will continue alluvial mining and mine development at Lulo in 2024 alongside the alluvial exploration program.
 Further sales of Lulo diamonds are planned, with more diamonds continuing to be delivered into the cutting & polishing partnership with Safdico.